 The John Muir Way offers 215 km of walking, as well as many opportunities to savour some magnificent views and to see Scotland's natural and cultural heritage.
+The coast to coast route is recognised as one of Scotland's Great Trails.

 The route is named after the world-renowned conservationist and founder of America's National Parks who was born in Dunbar in 1838.
 It also forms part of the North Sea Trail.